A balance scale placed on a conference room desk.

 • Did your heirs need a death benefit?

-• Did you already have adequate life insurance coverage prior to purchasing the annuity?
+• Did you already have adequate life insurance coverage before purchasing the annuity?

-If you have answered yes to any of these questions, a variable annuity may not have been a suitable investment for you.
+When responding to FAQs regarding whether a broker’s recommendation constitutes securities fraud, our typical response is that if you answered yes to any of these questions, a variable annuity may not have been a suitable investment for you.

 • How long do you plan to hold the fund?

-• The expenses that you will pay for each different class of shares?
+• What expenses will you pay for each different class of shares?

 • Whether you qualify for commission discounts?

-According to the Securities Arbitration Commentator, a periodical publication which has studied the statistics of securities arbitration cases, 80% of all customer cases settle in favor of the investor prior to the rendering of an arbitration award.
-Over half of the remaining 20% that do not settle prior to arbitration result in an award to the customer.
+Unsurprisingly, clients want to know whether pursuing a FINRA arbitration securities fraud claim will be worth their time, which is why The White Law frequently fields FAQs related to the matter.
+According to the Securities Arbitration Commentator, a periodical publication that has studied the statistics of securities arbitration cases, 80% of all customer cases settle in favor of the investor before an arbitration award is rendered, and over half of the remaining 20% that do not pay before arbitration result in an award to the customer.